 I’m going to give some solid free advice to aspiring brewery operators: Do not lease the space at 136 Washington Street in Norwalk.
 I don’t care how good you think you are.
 Just don’t do it.
 In fact, I’d suggest you shy away from Norwalk altogether, but now in March 2021, it’s too late for that.

 At least one new brewery is slated to open in Norwalk in 2021.
 A town that has seen New England Brewing leave many years ago.
 A town that had a fake brewpub called The SoNo Brewhouse that didn’t last.
 A town that Charter Oak Brewing begged and pleaded with to open in to no avail.

-Then, when you consider that this location at 136 Washington Street housed Guvnor’s Brewery for about a year in 2014, then when that closed in walked Hell or High Water Brewing which lasted a while until October 2017.
+Then, when you consider that this location at 136 Washington Street housed Guvnor’s Brewery for about a year in 2014, then when that closed in walked Hell or High Water Brewpub which lasted a whopping six months until October 2017.
 From there, it was a very quick turnaround to the opening Iron Brewing Company in the same cursed space.

 Iron Brewing lasted two and a half years, closing in July 2020.
 So they “win”?
 I guess?